English Broom

 What it looks like

-English broom is an upright evergreen shrub.
+English Broom is an upright evergreen shrub.
 It has many woody prominently ridged stems that are usually green to brownish-green in colour.
 The leaves are small, green, are short stalked and have fine hairs.
 Plants become leafless.
 It has yellow or yellow and red pea type flowers which bloom in spring.

 This plant is a declared noxious weed.
 It has the potential to spread widely and cause serious economic loss to agriculture, or have some detrimental effect upon people, animals, the environment or the local community.